ericc572/heroku-demo/README.md

 ## Glossary/Links
-- queue:
+- queue: A First in, first out collection mechanism for ordering items.
+Used here to schedule background jobs aka processes
-- webhook:
+- webhook: A way to schedule event notifications to another API in real time.
-- Heroku Ecosystem:
+- Heroku Ecosystem: Our Elements Marketplace allow you to extend functionality of your app by attaching 200+ easy to use, preconfigured addons: https://elements.heroku.com.